hmatejx/Interstellar-Whisper/README.md

 #### Step 2: Message encapsulation

 The encapsulation is easiest to describe on an example.
 Imagine wanting to transmit a 46 byte long payload.
-The payload itself is a suitably *encoded* plaintext message or a small file that Bob wants to transmit  (more information on encoding is provided Step 3 below).
+The payload itself is a suitably *encoded* plaintext message or a small file that Bob wants to transmit.

 ```
 |0                  |10                 |20                 |30                 |40